rydmike/flex_color_scheme/README.md

    // been lazy and just created the dark scheme from the light scheme
    // with the toDark() method.
    bool useToDarkMethod;
+   // The 'level' of white blend percentage used when computing dark scheme
+   // colors from the light scheme colors with the toDark method. int level;
    // Use the toTheme to create Themes from `FlexColorScheme`.
 This is
    // the preferred method when using `FlexColorScheme`.
 In the demo
    // you can use a toggle to see what a FlexColorScheme looks like if